appbaseio/Docs/content/docs/search/relevancy.md

 Language forms the core of a search engine.
 The **Language Settings** UI enables you to configure your search engine to work with the language that your users are going to search for.

-Appbase.io offers support for 38 languages with the default relevancy configured to work universally.
+ReactiveSearch dashboard offers support for 38 languages with the default relevancy configured to work universally.

 ![](https://i.imgur.com/CGUEBgG.png)